Albinhsn/SpaceGame/Java/src/se/liu/albhe576/project/README.md

 # Galaga?

 ## ToDo
-* Console aka change state
+* Some other sort of background
+  * procedurally generate it?
 * Sound
-* Some other sort of background
 * fix docs

 ### Game things